majacQ/rails/guides/source/getting_started.md

 be 'mass assigned' into your model and then into the database along with the good stuff - potentially breaking your application or worse.

-We have to whitelist our controller parameters to prevent wrongful mass assignment.
+We have to define our permitted controller parameters to prevent wrongful mass assignment.
 In this case, we want to both allow and require the `title` and `text` parameters for valid use of `create`.
 The syntax for this introduces `require` and `permit`.
-The change will involve one line in the `create` action:
+The change will involve one line in the `create`
+action:

 ```ruby
   @article = Article.new(params.require(:article).permit(:title, :text))